bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 of synchronicity, I also got into developing 35mm black and white negatives in Edmonton.
 We compared techniques, and for the first time, I found something I was better at than Ned.
 Ned's letters were better than social media and it pains me that I didn't keep them.
-We corresponded for a few years after I left Beirut, but then Ned dropped off.
+We corresponded a few years after I left Beirut, but then Ned dropped off.
 We stopped trading letters.
 Maybe it was my fault.
 Maybe it was his.
 We were both moving on.
 Ned, as I mentioned earlier, went to MIT with David.

 I didn't hear about Ned again until David called after the 9/11 attacks in New York.
 David and I had reestablished contact via email after